-While they are both practices that were created for this trial, both Pattern Language Remix and Domain Translation are helpful in terms of possibilities in other domains.
+While they are both practices that were created for this trial, Pattern Language Remix are helpful in terms of possibilities in other domains.
 For me, this has proved to be significantly meaningful.
-Because they are all patterns that have proved effective in different domains, the fastest way to share them is through Domain Translation, pattern translation to another domain.
+Because they are all patterns that have proved effective in different domains, the fastest way to share them is through applying the existing patterns to another domain.
 It was only possible to share these helpful tips in such a short timeframe because of this method.
 Across the world, COVID-19 has meant that both work and education, which are very significant parts of life normally performed outside of the home, have had to be carried out almost entirely at home.
 I have found that bringing together patterns from various domains is a form of support in this difficult situation and this has great meaning and significance.

-3. PATTERN LANGUAGE REMIX AND DOMAIN TRANSLATION
+3. PATTERN LANGUAGE REMIX

-A pattern language remix is beneficial when certain patterns from existing pattern languages are considered useful to achieve a new goal or purpose (Schuler, 2015; Grundschober, Ghoneim et al., 2018).
-As a pioneer work of Pattern Language Remix, Schuler (2015) proposed using patterns selected from A Pattern Language (Alexander et al., 1977), Liberating Voices (Schuler, 2008), and Group Works (Group Pattern Language Project, 2011).
-Grundschober, Ghoneim, et al. (2018) make a set of patterns for ATS2020, which is the EU project known as "Assessment of Transversal Skills" (ATS2020, 2017a, 2017b) by remixing existing pedagogical patterns (Bauer, Baumgartner et al., 2012; Bergin, Eckstein et al., 2001; Bergin, Kohls et al. 2015a, 2015b; Comber, 2014; Eckstein, Bergin, 2002a, 2002b; Harashima, Kubota et al., 2014; Iba, Miyake et al., 2009; Larson, Trees et al., 2008; Warburton, Bergin et al., 2016).
-In Tokyo in 2011, I held a workshop for students, who were going to study abroad, using a mixed set of patterns from Learning Patterns (Iba, Miyake et al., 2009; Iba and Miyake, 2010; Iba and Sakamoto, 2011; Iba and Iba Lab., 2014a) and Presentation Patterns (Iba, Matsumoto et al., 2012; Iba and Isaku, 2014; Iba and Iba Lab., 2014b).
+A pattern language remix is beneficial when certain patterns from existing pattern languages are considered useful to achieve a new goal or purpose [2,3].
+As a pioneer work of Pattern Language Remix, an existing study [2] proposed using patterns selected from A Pattern Language [4], Liberating Voices [5], and Group Works [6] and another study [3] makes a set of patterns for ATS2020, which is the EU project known as "Assessment of Transversal Skills" [7,8] by remixing existing pedagogical patterns [9-19].
+In Tokyo in 2011, I held a workshop for students, who were going to study abroad, using a mixed set of patterns from Learning Patterns [17,20,21] and Presentation Patterns [22-24].
 This example can be considered as a kind of pattern language remix.

 I would like to emphasize that when doing a pattern language remix, one is not simply making a new combination of patterns (Fig. 3).
-Rather, one is bundling each pattern and the "quality without a name" (Alexander, 1979) that each original pattern language is aiming for.
+Rather, one is bundling each pattern and the "quality without a name" [25] that each original pattern language is aiming for.
 Each pattern language aims to achieve a certain quality without a name.
 Christopher Alexander, who first created pattern languages, said that doing a pattern language remix starts with the desire to realize in the domain of the remix the quality without a name that was the aim of the original domain.
 In this case, our starting point is the desire to realize education that holds the quality without a name, then to realize projects and, ultimately, our own ways of living that hold the quality without a name.
 After recognizing these aims, one can choose patterns that realize these aims and incorporate them into the remix.